mazzalab/fastqwiper/README.md

 2. Once downloaded the image, type:

-CMD: `docker run --rm -ti --name fastqwiper -v "YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data" mazzalab/fastqwiper paired 8 sample 50000000 33 ACGTN 500000`
+CMD: `docker run --rm -ti --name fastqwiper -v "YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data" mazzalab/fastqwiper paired 8 sample 33 ACGTN 500000`

 #### Another quick way (Singularity)
 1. Pull the Singularity image from the Cloud Library:

 `singularity pull library://mazzalab/fastqwiper/fastqwiper.sif`

-2. Once downloaded the image (e.g., fastqwiper.sif_2024.1.89.sif), type:
+2. Once downloaded the image (e.g., fastqwiper.sif_2024.2.104.sif), type:

-CMD `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data --writable-tmpfs fastqwiper.sif_2024.1.89.sif paired 8 sample 50000000 33 ACGTN 500000`
+CMD `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER:/fastqwiper/data --writable-tmpfs fastqwiper.sif_2024.2.104.sif paired 8 sample 33 ACGTN 500000`

 If you want to bind the `.singularity` cache folder and the `logs` folder, you can omit `--writable-tmpfs`, create the folders `.singularity` and `logs` (`mkdir .singularity logs`) on the host system, and use this command instead:

-CMD: `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER/:/fastqwiper/data --bind YOUR_LOCAL_PATH_TO_.SNAKEMAKE_FOLDER/:/fastqwiper/.snakemake --bind YOUR_LOCAL_PATH_TO_LOGS_FOLDER/:/fastqwiper/logs fastqwiper.sif_2024.1.89.sif paired 8 sample 50000000 33 ACGTN`
+CMD: `singularity run --bind YOUR_LOCAL_PATH_TO_DATA_FOLDER/:/fastqwiper/data --bind YOUR_LOCAL_PATH_TO_.SNAKEMAKE_FOLDER/:/fastqwiper/.snakemake --bind YOUR_LOCAL_PATH_TO_LOGS_FOLDER/:/fastqwiper/logs fastqwiper.sif_2024.2.103.sif paired 8 sample 33 ACGTN 500000`

 For both **Docker** and **Singularity**:

 - `YOUR_LOCAL_PATH_TO_DATA_FOLDER` is the path of the folder where the fastq.gz files to be wiped are located;
 - `paired` triggers the cleaning of R1 and R2.
 Alternatively, `single` will trigger the wipe of individual FASTQ files;
-- `8` is the number of your choice of computing cores to be spawned;
+- `8` is the number of your choice of computing cores to be spawned (1 = triggers sequential execution; >1 triggers parallel execution)
 - `sample` is part of the names of the FASTQ files to be wiped. <b>Be aware</b> that: for <b>paired-end</b> files (e.g., "sample_R1.fastq.gz" and "sample_R2.fastq.gz"), your files must finish with `_R1.fastq.gz` and `_R2.fastq.gz`.
 Therefore, the argument to pass is everything before these texts: `sample` in this case.
 For <b>single end</b>/individual files (e.g., "excerpt_R1_001.fastq.gz"), your file must end with the string `.fastq.gz`; the preceding text, i.e., "excerpt_R1_001" in this case, will be the text to be passed to the command as an argument.
-- `50000000` (optional) is the number of rows-per-chunk (used when cores>1.
-It must be a number multiple of 4).
-Increasing this number too much would reduce the parallelism advantage.
-Decreasing this number too much would increase the number of chunks more than the number of available cpus, making parallelism unefficient.
-Choose this number wisely depending on the total number of reads in your starting file.
 - `33` (optional) is the ASCII offset (33=Sanger, 64=old Solexa)
 - `ACGTN` (optional) is the allowed alphabet in the SEQ line of the FASTQ file
 - `500000` (optional) is the log frequency (# reads)